Metaxal/MrEd-Designer/README.md

 ```
 (require mred-designer)
 ```
-or from the command line:
+or from the command line (recommended):
 ```
 racket -l mred-designer
 ```